nbussard/Telling-Stories-With-Data/finalpro2.md

 # Changes Implemented

-First, I made sure to get all of my colors the same and fix any axis issues.
+1) I made sure to get all of my colors the same and fix any axis issues.

-Second, I reevaluated my storyboard and made sure I knew what I would say in the final project.
+2) I reevaluated my storyboard and made sure I knew what I would say in the final project.

+3) Make sure to address any missing data info such asonly binary gender options, and not fully representative race information

+4) Give white demographic a color and the others a gray scale to emphasis the disparity